Evangelist John R.

 Beware Of Heresy Creeping Into The Churches

 Respectfully, I admire Pastor Steven L. Anderson of the Faithful Word Baptist Church in Tempe, Arizona.
 I enjoy listening to most of his sermons.
-Yet, I sincerely believe that he is 100% wrong on the timing of the Rapture.
+Yet, I sincerely believe that he is 100% wrong to deny the Rapture.
 Pastor Anderson has gone to great lengths to deny a pretribulation Rapture and promote what's called a “PreWrath Rapture.”

-I also disagree with pastor Anderson about a Young Earth.
+I also disagree with Pastor Anderson about a Young Earth.
 I believe and teach an Old Earth, which is Biblical.
-I certainly don't think it is ok for women to show their breasts in public!
-Nor do I believe that Jesus went to suffer in the fires of Hell, when He plainly told the saved thief on the cross that very day they'd be together in “PARADISE!”
+I certainly don't think it is okay for women to show their breasts in public while feeding their infants!
+Nor do I believe that Jesus went to suffer in the fires of Hell for three days, because Jesus plainly told the repentant thief on the cross they'd be together in “PARADISE” that very day.
 I also disagree with Pastor Anderson that God hates homosexuals, when the Bible plainly teaches “For God so loved the world” (John 3:16a).
-God hates sin, and he does not accept the person of the wicked, but He still loves them unconditionally.
+God hates sin, and He does not accept the person of the wicked, but He still loves them unconditionally.
+We must never accept the sin with the sinner, nor reject the sinner with the sin.
+God is not willing for “ANY” to perish (2nd Peter 3:9).

 And, respectfully, I totally disagree with Pastor Anderson that Jesus couldn't possibly return at any time!
 The Bible plainly teaches that every Christian believer ought to watch for our Savior's return, which would be unnecessary if we know when He's coming back.
 If Steve Anderson is correct that Jesus cannot return until AFTER the Tribulation, then there's absolutely no reason to look for the Lord now.
 This goes against the plain teachings of the Scriptures.
 Titus 2:13, “Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ.”